 The death of a loved one is an emotional challenge.
 Many questions arise as to how the decedent's affairs will be handled and what the exact role of the surviving family may be.
 We understand the pressures that come with taking care of an estate.
 At Markell Estate Planning & Elder Law, we will guide you through the often tedious and complex probate process and grant you peace of mind that the matter is being handled correctly and efficiently.

 Our office will be with you every step of the way: from the initial filing of the petition to appoint a personal representative, to locating estate property, distributing such property to heirs, and providing the court with final accounts.
-Please contact our office today for more information about the probate system and how we may assist your needs.
+If you're in O'Fallon, Wentzville, St. Louis, or St. Peters, Missouri, please contact our office today for more information about the probate system and how we may assist your needs.

-If you die without an estate plan, your estate will go through the probate court and the court will order that your debts be paid and that your assets be distributed in a way that has been determined by your state of residence.
+If you live in O'Fallon, Wentzville, St. Louis, or St. Peters, Missouri and you die without an estate plan, your estate will go through the probate court.
+From there, the court will order that your debts be paid and that your assets be distributed in a way that has been determined by the state of Missouri.
 You have no control over this process and cannot dictate how your money is allocated after your death.

 The probate process usually takes about 12 months, but can sometimes take several years, and will cost about 6% of the gross value of your estate.
 This figure includes fees for the court itself, as well as attorney's fees, accountant's fees, and appraiser's fees.
 This is money your children and other beneficiaries will not see.